jragonfyre/UCLA-Website/_posts/2020-09-28-understanding-the-moore-complex-and-simplicial-groups.md

 This result is Lemma 5 of Chapter II, Section 3 of Quillen's homotopical algebra, and the proof is said to be similar to the proof of (3.17) in Dold and Puppe's *Homologie nicht-additiver Funktoren.
-Anwendungen*, however, since I can't read German very well, nor find a proof on the internet, since most sources focus on simplicial abelian groups, I thought I'd write up a proof using what I could make out of Dold and Puppe's argument.
+Anwendungen*.
+However, since I can't read German very well, nor find a proof on the internet, since most sources focus on simplicial abelian groups, I thought I'd write up a proof using what I could make out of Dold and Puppe's argument.